Your guide to choosing a lift pass this season

 - Skiing/riding the green runs and beginner area

 If you’re determined to progress throughout the season, a pass that gives you access to the whole of Cardrona will be more useful.
-Check out the multi-day pass.
+Check out the Multi Day Pass.

-Intermediate: is someone who’d describe themselves as:
+Intermediate: is if you’d describe yourself as:

 - Skiing/riding blue runs